Many organizations have their own existing logic models, and we’re here to help you translate them to the True Impact model!

 True Impact’s approach:

-True Impact’s logic model includes five stages; Program Development > Reach > Learn > Act > Succeed.
-To see how a standard logic model of Inputs, Outputs, and Outcomes would fit into this model, please review this resource.
+True Impact’s impact model includes five stages; Program Development > Reach > Learn > Act > Succeed.
+To see how a standard logic model of Inputs, Outputs, and Outcomes would fit into this impact model, please review this resource.
 While True Impact’s model has five stages, only two are required; Reach and Succeed.
 If your programming does not have aspects of Program Development, Learning, or Action, you have the flexibility to build your model without these stages.

 How to translate your model: